sac3g15/CoastSat_noc/README.md

     3. Administrative Boundary Line = Country admin line
     4. Coastal Zone = Admin Buffer
 3. Run.
+4. The buffer is set to 1km around the administrative line.
+THis is quite large, but will depend on the accruacy of the administrative line.
+If an accuracy admin or shoreline reference is available, reduce the buffer to ~500m which should reduce the volume of manual cleaning in the next stage.

 ```diff
 !
 Note: Model detail deemed not necessary for outline,